millwheel/delivery-application/README.md

 To solve this problem, it is needed to deserialize the json data by using object mapper of jackson library.

-Here is example of custom deserialization below.
+Here is example of use of custom deserializer below.

 ### custom deserialization